Rober040992/Vite-React-Nodepop/README.md

 # Nodepop-app

-- This proyect is using Vite , React and TypeScript
+- This proyect is using Vite , React ,TypeScript
+- styles: Tailwind
 - you will need:
+- connect to API
 ### Pretty your code => how to prettier

 1. prettier.io/docs